iRobotEducation/root-docs/README.md

 <details>
 <summary><b>Why won’t my Root® Pro coding robot stick to my whiteboard?</b></summary>

-Please note that the Root® Pro coding robot is the only model designed to attach to and navigate magnetic whiteboard surfaces.
+Please note that the Root® Pro coding robot (with the white top) is the only model designed to attach to and navigate magnetic whiteboard surfaces.
 On some whiteboards with weak magnetic backing, the Root® Pro coding robot might slip.
 Other whiteboards may not have any magnetic backing at all.
-Please note that you can still use a non-magnetic whiteboard with either model of the Root® coding robot model as long as the robot is placed on a flat surface, such as a table or the floor.
+Root will also not stick to magnetic whiteboard paint.
+Please note that you can still use a magnetic or non-magnetic whiteboard with either model of the Root® coding robot model as long as the robot is placed on a horizontal surface, such as a table or the floor.

 </details>